ArrogantGao/Personal_Materials/defense/main.typ

 )

-== Quasi-2D charged systems
+== Confined quasi-2D Coulomb systems

-#timecounter(1)
+#timecounter(2)

 Quasi-2D systems @mazars2011long are at the macroscopic scale in $x y$, but microscopic in $z$, which are widely exist in nature and engineering, for example, cell membranes and electrolyte near surfaces.

-Quasi-2D systems are always modeled as doubly periodic in numerical simulations.
+Quasi-2D systems are always modeled to be doubly periodic in numerical simulations.

 #figure(
   image("figs/Q2D.png", width: 400pt),
   caption: [#text(15pt)[Illustration of a quasi-2D charged system.]], )

+We consider Q2D systems with charged particles, which are modeled as point charges.
+These charges interact with each other via Coulomb interaction, which plays a key role in nature, leading to effect such as self-assembly.

+// However, the Coulomb interaction decays as $r^(-1)$ in 3D, so that it is long ranged and singular at $r=0$, which make such simulation computationally expensive.

+// // == Coulomb interaction
+// #pagebreak()

+// #timecounter(1)

 // Coulomb interaction plays a key role in nature, leading to effect such as ion transportation and self-assembly.

-// However, the Coulomb interaction decays as $r^(-1)$ in 3D, so that it is long ranged and singular at $r=0$, which make such simulation computationally expensive.
+// #figure(
+//   image("figs/self-assembly.png", width: 450pt),

-== Coulomb interaction
+//   caption: [#text(15pt)[Self-assembly of nanoparticles via Coulomb interaction @luijten2014.]],
+// )

+// == Dielectric confinements
+#pagebreak()

 #timecounter(1)

-Coulomb interaction plays a key role in nature, leading to effect such as ion transportation and self-assembly.

-#figure(
-  image("figs/self-assembly.png", width: 450pt),
-  caption: [#text(15pt)[Self-assembly of nanoparticles via Coulomb interaction @luijten2014.]], )

-However, the Coulomb interaction decays as $r^(-1)$ in 3D, so that is long ranged and singular at $r=0$, which make such simulation computationally expensive.
-Complexity of a direct sum of the Coulomb interaction in doubly periodic systems is about *$O(N^2 epsilon^(-1/3))$*.

-== Dielectric confinements

-#timecounter(1)
+Confinements means the particles are confined by substrates below and above.

-Polarizable surfaces arise naturally due to dielectric mismatch between different materials, leading to ion transport in nanochannels, pattern formation and self-assembly of colloidal and polymer monolayers.
+Polarization arises naturally due to dielectric mismatch between different materials, leading to effects such as modulation of ion transport @antila2018dielectric, and pattern formation @wang2019dielectric.

-#figure(
+#leftright(
+  figure(
+    image("figs/ion_transport.png", width: 350pt),
+    caption: [#text(15pt)[Dielectric modulation of ion transport near interfaces @antila2018dielectric.]], ), figure(
-  image("figs/pattern.png", width: 400pt),
+    image("figs/pattern.png", width: 350pt),
-  caption: [#text(15pt)[Pattern formation in 2D dipolar systems due to dielectric mismatch @wang2019dielectric.]], )
+    caption: [#text(15pt)[Pattern formation in 2D dipolar systems due to dielectric mismatch @wang2019dielectric.]], ),
+)

 == Algorithms for Q2D charged systems
 #timecounter(1)

+Coulomb interaction decays as $r^(-1)$ in 3D and is singular at $r=0$, which make such simulation computationally expensive.
+Complexity of a direct sum of the Coulomb interaction in doubly periodic systems is about *$O(N^2 epsilon^(-1/3))$*.

-Methods have been developed to accelerate the Coulomb interaction in Q2D systems.
+Methods have been developed to accelerate the calculation of Coulomb interaction in Q2D systems.
 The very first method is the Ewald2D @parry1975electrostatic method based on the Ewald splitting of the Coulomb kernel.
 It is accurate but with $O(N^2 log(epsilon))$ complexity.

 To reduce the complexity, most methods rely on the following three strategies: